Overview

 Economic overview

 Iraq is classified as an upper-middle income economy.
-The International Monetary Funded estimates Iraq’s real GDP growth for 2023 was 3.7 per cent.
+The International Monetary Funded estimates Iraq’s real GDP growth for 2026 at 3.6 per cent.

 Iraq faces post-conflict challenges, as well as longstanding political and sectarian divisions.
 Economic progress depends on improved internal security, combatting corruption and further economic reform.